richardiyama/ReviewSystem/README.md

 # Install Packages
 Run: npm install or yarn install or yarn add cd to Backend Folder
-Run: node server.js to start the server. cd to Frontend Folder
+Run: node server.js or npm run dev to start the server. cd to Frontend Folder
 Run: npm start to start React app
 # Database used